4.2 Recognition of a Sale of Financial Assets

 securitizations.

-conjunction with a sale of financial assets are also initially measured at
+incurred in conjunction with a sale of financial assets are also initially

-those assets and liabilities should not include any transaction costs
+measurement of those assets and liabilities should not include any

-incurred in the sale because ASC 820 indicates that transaction costs are
+transaction costs incurred in the sale because ASC 820 indicates that

 The accounting above does not apply to transactions that are accounted for as